salesforce/lwc-rfcs/text/0000-documentation-related-metadata.md

 ## Summary

-Component authors need a way to provide documentation-related metadata— metadata that is only useful for documentation purposes and not runtime behavior.
-This is information such as component categorization, and it usually takes the format of key-value pairs.
+Component authors need a way to provide documentation-related metadata-- metadata that is only useful for documentation purposes and not runtime behavior.
+This includes information like component categorization.
+This metadata is usually comprised of key-value pairs and will be put in the documentation markdown file, `docs/module.md`.

 ## Basic example
+Example documentation markdown file:

 ```markdown
 ---